Picrosirius Red Staining Troubleshooting Guide

-Practical solutions for the most common Picrosirius Red staining issues — color fading, high background, uneven staining, poor polarization contrast, and quantification variability.
+Fix five common Picrosirius Red staining issues: color fading, high background, uneven staining, poor polarization, and ImageJ quantification variability.

 Introduction

-Picrosirius Red (PSR) staining is widely regarded as the gold standard for collagen detection and fibrosis assessment, yet even experienced histologists encounter inconsistent results.
-Despite its seemingly straightforward protocol, the binding mechanism of Sirius Red makes it surprisingly sensitive to subtle procedural variations.
+Picrosirius Red (PSR) staining is a widely used method for collagen visualization and fibrosis assessment — typically used alongside complementary techniques such as hydroxyproline quantification, IHC, second-harmonic generation (SHG), and AI-based pathology image analysis.
+Even experienced histologists encounter inconsistent results, because despite its seemingly straightforward protocol, the binding mechanism of Sirius Red makes it surprisingly sensitive to subtle procedural variations.

 This guide covers five common PSR staining problems, their root causes, and actionable solutions to help you get reliable, publication-quality results.